alex-t-nguyen/EMI_DPI_DataExtractor/README.md

 # Data_Stacker_Spotfire
-Read data from .txt file and plot in Spotfire
+Read data from .Result file and plot in Spotfire